SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 - In most cases you are better off downloading the source and building the code (aka the executable) yourself.

-- Downloading executable is easier but is likely not to work.
+- Downloading an executable is easier but is likely not to work.

 ### Downloading Executables